josiahdavis/josiahdavis.github.io/_posts/2018-04-08-CS-lewis-on-membership-vs-collectivism.md

 **"Christianity cuts across the antithesis between individualism and collectivism"**

 > [Christianity] sets its face relentlessly against our natural individualism; on the other hand, it gives back to those who abandon individualism an eternal possession of their own being, even of their bodies.

-C.S.
-Lewis delivered the sermon "On Membership" in 1945.
-I read it in the complication of his papers, The Weight of Glory.